 A closer look at political constellations in Croatia during the crisis and at constitutional disputes over potential abuses of power.

 Regardless of these positive circumstances for the political climate in Croatia, the ruling party and its Prime Minister still face many critical remarks from the media, civil society and some law authorities.
-These critics indicate the potential abuses of some Constitutional constraints to the State of Emergency (Article 17 of the Constitution) – actually, although the very term “state of emergency” does not exist in the Croatian Constitution, it is de facto present in Article 17.
-This article says that a two-thirds majority in the Croatian parliament (Sabor) is required for the confinement of certain civil liberties and rights “in the state of war and great natural disasters” (a virus pandemic, of course, falls under the category of great natural disaster).
+These critics indicate the potential abuses of some Constitutional constraints to the State of Emergency (Article 17 of the Constitution) – although the very term “state of emergency” does not exist in the Croatian Constitution, it is de facto present in Article 17.
+According to this article, a two-thirds majority in the Croatian parliament (Sabor) is required for the confinement of certain civil liberties and rights “in the state of war and great natural disasters” (a virus pandemic, of course, falls under the category of great natural disaster).
 The ruling, HDZ-led parliamentary majority has no two-thirds majority.
 Therefore, the legitimacy of its decisions in the Corona crisis management is questioned by some opposition politicians, the media, and law authorities.
 A main question in this regard is to draw a clear and distinct boundary between regular decisions in crisis management and abuses of power.
 For example, what about the proposed bill on electronic communications which may include cell-phone tapping?
-In addition, president Milanovic, though he supports the efforts of the government, warned about abuses of power in his last interview for N1 television.
+In addition, president Milanovic, though he supports the efforts of the government, warned against abuses of power in his last interview for N1 television.

 To sum up, we can draw several conclusions about the political constellation in Croatia during this crisis.
 First of all, it shows that liberal democracy might be fragile, but it is a necessary political framework which can and must be effective in both coping with the pandemic and preventing abuses of power.
 Croatia’s political system does not face challenges such as in Hungary and Serbia, where the leaders Viktor Orbán and Aleksandar Vučić are turning into semi-dictators; or even in Slovenia, where conservative Prime Minister Janša abuses the crisis to clash with journalists and media which are critical of him.
-However, there are indications in Croatia as well that the ruling party (HDZ) may abuse its power and try to subjugate the opposition, media, civil society, and finally, to win the parliamentary election announced for the end of this year under such conditions.
+However, there are indications in Croatia as well that the ruling party (HDZ) may abuse its power and try to subjugate the opposition, the media, and civil society to win the parliamentary election announced for the end of this year under such conditions.

-Finally and unfortunately, regardless of the relatively successful struggle against the COVID-19 pandemic and the display of functioning political and constitutional constraints of power, we can notice that Croatia did not impose itself as country which is really driving the agenda of the Council of the EU, although formally presiding over it in the first half of this year.
-This indicates how much more the ruling HDZ is oriented towards local politics and exercising of power in Croatia what requires a vigilant eye of every Croatian citizen.
+Finally, regardless of the relatively successful struggle against the COVID-19 pandemic and the display of functioning political and constitutional constraints of power, it is evident that Croatia unfortunately did not impose itself as a country that really drove the agenda of the Council of the EU, despite formally presiding over it in the first half of this year.
+This indicates how much more the ruling HDZ is oriented towards local politics and exercising power in Croatia.This means that every Croatian citizen should remain vigilant.